Package 'RGAN'

 Usage

-sample_synthetic_data(trained_gan, transformer = NULL)
+sample_synthetic_data(trained_gan, transformer = NULL, n_samples = NULL)

 Arguments